factcast/factcast/factcast-server-rest/README.md

 ### factcast-server-rest

-REST Frontend for a Server.
+REST Frontend for the server.
+Can be started with the class FactCastRestTestServer in the test package.

-work in progress. don't even look at it :)
+Documentation of the REST-API can be found [here](https://docs.factcast.org/usage/rest/api-guide/)